Inula helenium, Elecampane

 -Gout, Arthritic and Rheumatic pain, Neuralgia

--loose joints from Damp; Galen used it for joints prone to dislocation.
+-“looseness of certain joints, by reason of overmuch moisture”; Galen used it for joints prone to dislocation.

 8. Benefits Eyesight: